MARS-Group-HAW/model-soh/README.md

 dotnet run
 ```

-This runs the simulation and creates a file call `trips.geojson`.
+This runs the simulation and creates a file call `HumanTraveler_trips.geojson`.
 Open [kepler.gl](https://kepler.gl/demo) and import the file via drag & drop.
 See the trajectories which were computed by the simulation.

 ---
 ## SOH modeling introduction